muas16/LGCA-PPI-A-Local-Global-Context-Aware-Virus-Host-Protein-Protein-Interaction-Predictor/README.md

 ### Training

-For performing experiment on Denovo or Yong_et_al Datasets:
+For performing experiment on Denovo or Yong_et_al Datasets, Run:

     python main.py

-The training info will be outputted in standard output and log.logger\_file.

-## Usage

-### Training
-For performing experiment on Denovo or Yong_et_al Datasets:

-   run  python main.py

-For performing experiment on Berman Dataset:
+For performing experiment on Berman Dataset, Run:

-   run  python main_kfold.py
+    python main_kfold.py

 ## Datssets
 Download the Datasets from :